-Flux is corrosive and could lead to long-term problems and equipment damage if not properly removed.
-If not cleaned off, flux could hide leaks.
-Quench the joint with water or a wet rag while the joint is still hot-but below $900^{\circ}F$ -to shock off the flux.
+Properly remove flux as it is corrosive and if not cleaned could hide leaks.
+Quench the joint with water or a wet rag while the joint is still hot, but below 900°F, to shock off the flux.

-When brazing refrigerant connections, protect compressor body and terminal box from torch heat damage.

-When brazing, always use a nitrogen purge to prevent the formation of copper oxide contamination that can damage the compressor.
+- When brazing refrigerant connections, protect compressor body and terminal box from torch heat damage. - When brazing, always use a nitrogen purge to prevent the formation of copper oxide contamination that can damage the compressor.